cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-pump-and-motor.md

     </tbody>
 </table>

-## Key Values Needed to Assess Energy Consumption for Variable-speed Pump and Motor
+## Evaluation of Energy Consumption

 The primary energy source of a VSVV pump is the electricity used to run the pump motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the VSVV pump and motor.